mikemani/Jupyter_notebook_binder_tutorial/README.md

-# Jupyter_notebook_bindter_tutorial
+# Jupyter_notebook_binder_tutorial
-This is a template repo for Jupyter noterbooks and Binder
+This is a template repo for Jupyter notebooks and Binder